← All Rankings | #20 Overall | Reviewed by Sarah Chen | Last updated 2026-06-04

 Plaud.ai

-AI voice recorder hardware with transcription
+AI voice recorder hardware with a full software platform

 Category